jle034/rshell/grep/README.md

 	cout << endl;
 ```

-This might not seem like much of an improvement from using the ‘find’ command within your code, but imagine searching for a pattern that is matched over twenty times.
+This might not seem like much of an upgrade from using the ‘find’ command within your code, but imagine searching for a pattern that is matched over twenty times.
 Even with a `find` command, that is a lot of code to manually look through.
+Grep makes it a bit easier by isolating the important text from everything else.

 ###Searching through multiple files